-Twenty-one ICC members (Hsiao et al., 2018) and five consultants from 14 countries, chosen for their clinical expertise in FOP, collaborated to develop this summary statement.
-Participants included an anesthesiologist, endocrinologists, rheumatologists, orthopaedic surgeons, clinical geneticists, molecular geneticists, a neonatologist, pediatricians, internists, a physiatrist, a geriatrician, a dermatologist, dentists, an oral surgeon and a non-voting representative from a parent support group.
-All participants completed a conflict of interest declaration.
+Twenty-one ICC members and five consultants from 14 countries, chosen for their clinical expertise in FOP, collaborated to develop this summary statement.
+Participants included anesthesiologists, endocrinologists, rheumatologists, orthopaedic surgeons, clinical geneticists, molecular geneticists, neonatologists, pediatricians, internists, physiatrists, geriatricians, dermatologists, dentists, oral surgeons and a non-voting representative from a parent support group.
+All participants completed a conflict-ofinterest declaration.
 The consensus was supported by academic funding, without pharmaceutical support.
 A modified Delphi-like consensus methodology was adopted (Di Rocco et al., 2017).
 A comprehensive literature search was conducted using Pub Med and the search terms "fibrodysplasia ossificans progressiva."
 Additional relevant articles on FOP were also identified by Pub Med searches when supplementary information was necessary.
-A comprehensive review of >2400 articles formed the basis of discussion by the Publications Committee of the ICC.
+A comprehensive review of >2500 articles formed the basis of discussion by the Publications Committee of the ICC.
 Preparations for the consensus took place over 12 months, including two preparatory meetings and regular teleconference discussions between the working group members.
-In addition, recommendations were incorporated for widespread consideration from Di Rocco et al., 2017 and Hsiao et al., 2018.
+In addition, recommendations were incorporated for widespread consideration from Di Rocco et al., 2017 and Hsiao et al., 2019.
 At the final consensus meeting, propositions and recommendations were considered by participants and discussed in plenary session enabling reformulation of the recommendations, if necessary.
 As FOP is an ultra-rare condition, evidence-based statements are generally moderate to low.
-Where published data were unavailable or insufficient, experts' clinical experiences and opinions were considered.
+If published data were unavailable or insufficient, experts' clinical experiences and opinions were considered.
 Finally, all clinical experts ratified the executive summary.
+All revisions were conducted with the same standards.